nx-dotnet/nx-dotnet/docs/core/executors/publish.md

 - (string): Specifies the path for the output directory.

+### publishProfile

+- (string): Specifies the name of the publish profile to use while publishing.
+Do not include the file path or the file extension.
+MSBuild by default looks in the Properties/PublishProfiles folder and assumes the pubxml file extension.

+### runtime

+- (string): Publishes the application for a given runtime.

 ### selfContained

 - (boolean): Publishes the .NET runtime with your application so the runtime doesn't need to be installed on the target machine.
 Default is true if a runtime identifier is specified and the project is an executable project (not a library project).

-### runtime

-- (string): Publishes the application for a given runtime.

 ### verbosity